Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

-\textbf{ii) Latent augmentation}: To simulate the real VAE degradation, we propose leveraging the artifacts generated from the diffusion model.
+\paragraph{Latent augmentation} To simulate the gap between generated and real latent, we incorporate the artifacts generated from the generative models to train the decoder.
 However, denoising to real images iteratively is notably time-consuming, even with DDIM~\cite{song2021denoising}.
-Instead, we propose the one-step estimation of degraded latent $\tilde{\bm{z}}_0$ via the encoded clean latent $\bm{z}_0$ and noised latent $\bm{z}_t$:
+To balance the efficiency and efficacy, we design a one-step estimation.
+As our target is to capture the generation gap, we use the clean latent $\bm{z}_0$ and all-zero mask $\mathbf{M}$ as conditions.
+This tells the generator all the needed information to generate the clean latent, ensuring the generated latent preserves content and only shift from the generation gap.
+We follow the standard pipeline to estimate $\bm{z}_0$ with modified conditions as:

-where the timestep $t$ is randomly sampled from $[500,1000)$; $\overline{\alpha}_t$ indicates the cumulative production of prescribed variance schedule in diffusion; $\varepsilon_\theta(\cdot)$ is the noise estimation from frozen SD based on noised $\bm{z}_t$, unmasked $\bm{z}_0$, and all-zero masking $\mathbf{M}$.
-Despite $\tilde{\bm{z}}_0$ suffering from an extremely large step denoising, we empirically find that the inpainting fine-tuned SD could produce reliable results with little artifacts enhanced by the \emph{concatenation of unmasked latent $\bm{z}_0$}.
-Moreover, the latent augmentation makes the image undergo two-round encoding and decoding from KL-VAE.
-This not only facilitates the incorporation of natural VAE degradation into the decoder training but also enhances the overall robustness of the model.
-We empirically apply 50\% to operate the latent augmentation to training images.
-We fine-tune the decoder based on~\cite{zhu2023designing}, showcasing superior consistency as compared in \Cref{fig:decoder_compare}.
+where the timestep $t$ is randomly sampled from $[500,1000)$; $a$ indicates the prescribed variance schedule, $a^2+b^2=1$ in diffusion models while $a+b=1$ in rectified flow models; $\varepsilon_\theta(\cdot)$ is the frozen generator take as inputs noised $\bm{z}_t$, unmasked $\bm{z}_0$, and all-zero masking $\mathbf{M}$.
+The large step denoising is chosen to increase the distribution gap, as empirically the generator could produce reliable results in small $t$ given the unmasked latent condition $\bm{z}_0$.
+Then we decode $\hat{\bm{z}}_0$ to image as the latent augmented inputs.
+This makes latent augmentation an off-line strategy.
+We apply latent augmentation to 50\% training images.
+The fine-tuned decoder showcases superior consistency as compared in Fig.~\ref{fig:decoder_compare}.